Zantac (Ranitidine) Cancer Lawsuits

 All ranitidine medications, in all forms, were subject to the FDA's April 2020 request for market removal, and all manufacturers of ranitidine products complied with the agency's recommendation.
 So that means it's not just brand name Zantac that can no longer be purchased over the counter or via prescription, but all forms of ranitidine (tablet, capsule, liquid, and injectable medication) are unavailable as well.

-Who Can File a Zantac Lawsuit?
+Who Qualifies For Filing a Zantac Lawsuit?

 • the plaintiff used Zantac or another ranitidine product, often for years